-Listen to Phil’s session on this topic at Best Ideas 2019.
+Replay and read a transcript of Phil’s session on this topic at Best Ideas 2019.

 I recently attended a meeting hosted by one of our largest holdings, and afterward the CEO asked for my thoughts.
 I responded with my usual sermon on capital allocation, corporate governance, and investor relations.
 To my surprise, he was so receptive that he invited me to present to the company’s board of directors.
 His willingness to learn and solicit shareholder input are very encouraging signs.

 My point to the board will be simple.
 They’re already running a great operation, and the culture is healthy and vibrant.
 There is a lot to like about the company, but if they want to go from good to great capital allocation is the way to get there.

 How a company chooses to use its cash is a crucial determinant of success or failure, but the results only show up over a period of years.
 The irony is that many companies – including the one in question here – are exceptional in their sophisticated, disciplined allocation of capital when it comes to physical assets, technology, people, etc. So why do many companies seem to neglect the financial aspect of capital allocation that encompasses the balance sheet, acquisitions, dividends, and share repurchases?

 Most CEOs get the top job because of operational excellence, marketing talent, or other skills that have nothing to do with allocating capital.
 The board is supposed to choose and oversee the CEO, but most boards are similarly inexperienced when it comes to capital allocation.
 It doesn’t help that the board and the executive team often suffer from imperfect incentives as well.